Hey, this is Shasha and thanks for joining me here for another video lesson about stock trading and investing.

 What is hedging?

 Now, I'm looking at one side is more of a sector hedge, this side is more of doing something that's a little bit inverse to the way the market moves.
-And of course you could do ETF or a bare sheets you have or something else.
+And of course, you could do ETF or bare sheets you have or something else.
 Now that you have these two concepts down you could also look at hedging at lot more.

 For example, you could see right here in this hedge we only have 100 shares hedged to cover the 300 shares that we own.
-Right now this is a minimal hedge, what you could do the same thing over here is rather than hedging let's say 100 shares assuming everything is equal in price and so on and so forth making numbers easy, I could hedge by 200 shares, I could hedge by 300 shares.
+Right now this is a minimal hedge, what you could do the same thing over here is rather than hedging let's say 100 shares are assuming everything is equal in price and so forth making numbers easy, I could hedge by 200 shares, I could hedge by 300 shares.

 One of the great things about hedging is also looking at the time frame.
-If we take a look at a time frame, you can simply do a hedge for a shorter time frame, so let's say this is time frame A and this is time frame B and as time moves forward you could do a hedge based on something that's happening in an event.
+If we take a look at a time frame, you can do a hedge for a shorter time frame, so let's say this is time frame A and this is time frame B and as time moves forward you could do a hedge based on something that's happening in an event.

 Let's say something is going to happen over here whether that's interest rates rise, earnings reports something is going to happen in this time frame and you own a stock call it XYZ.
-As you own this stock and you approach this time frame where you think things could be a little dangerous, what you could do is now create a little hedge right here and again whether that's Gold, Exxon Mobil something opposite of your XYZ, it could be shorting the market, it could be buying a put, buying a call whatever it is you could get it for just this time frame.
+As you hold this stock and you approach this time frame where you think things could be a little dangerous, what you could do is now create a low hedge right here and again whether that's Gold, Exxon Mobil something opposite of your XYZ, it could be shorting the market, it could be buying a put, buying a call whatever it is you could get it for just this time frame.

 There you go, I hope to you get some insight regarding some hedging concepts.
-Of course this is just a baseline idea about hedging and things can get a lot more complicated.
+Of course, this is just a baseline idea about hedging, and things can get a lot more complicated.

 Reasons why you hedge

 You might be wondering why don't you just put on a stop or continue to raise your stop?
-Well the fact is that if you put on a stop or keep raising a stop what if in that one day or that event that stock tanks and goes down time 10, 20, 50 points because of that event.
+Well, the fact is that if you put on a stop or keep raising a stop what if in that one day or that event that stock tanks and goes downtime 10, 20, 50 points because of that event.

-Hope this makes sense, if it doesn't send me an email and I'll explain it to you in a little more detailed.
+Hope this makes sense if it doesn't send me an email and I'll explain it to you in a little more detailed.
 Thanks for joining me in this video if you want to see some of my books then go ahead click this button right here and you'll see some the books that I've written about stock trading and investing.